 03 Who we are

 05 2 ALDA in Ukraine

 07 2.1 Advocacy

-07 2.2 Capacity Building
+07 2.2 Capacity Building 2.3

-08 2.3 Humanitarian aid 2.4
+08 Z.J Humanitarian aid 2.4

-08 2.4 Enlargement of membership network 2.5
+08 Enlargement of membership network

-10 2.2 Position and international events
+10 Position and international events

 12 3 What are the Local Democracy Agencies

 13 3.1 Current and potential LDAs in Ukraine

-17 3.2 Establishment of a LDA and involvement of new partners
+18 3.2 Establishment of a LDA and involvement of new partners

-19 3.3 Financial contribution of international partners
+20 3.3 Financial contribution of international partners

-ALDA - the European Association for Local Democracy - is a global alliance of local and regional authorities and civil society dedicated to the promotion of good governance and citizens participation at the local level in the European Union, its Neighbourhood and beyond.
+ALDA - the European Association for Local Democracy - is a global alliance of local and regional authorities and civil society dedicated to promoting good governance and citizen participation at the local level in the European Union, its Neighbourhood, and beyond.

-ALDA is a key stakeholder in the field of local democracy, active citizenship and cooperation between local authorities and civil society in Europe, its neighbourhood and all around the world, mainly acting through participative methods and decentralised cooperation.
+ALDA is a key stakeholder in the field of local democracy, active citizenship and cooperation between local authorities and civil society in Europe, its neighbourhood and worldwide, mainly acting through participative methods and decentralised cooperation.

-As a core element, ALDA supports citizens and civil society organisations in their initiatives aimed at improving their local context, building bridges with local authorities to make this change real.
+As a core element, ALDA supports citizens and civil society organisations in their initiatives aimed at improving their local context, building bridges with local authorities to bring about tangible change.

-ALDA leads a wide range of actions supporting local, national and international stakeholders in achieving their goals in the fields of European integration, decentralisation, human rights, social inclusion, sustainable development, civic initiatives and much more.
+ALDA leads a broad range of actions supporting local, national and international stakeholders in achieving their goals in the fields of European integration, decentralisation, human rights, social inclusion, sustainable development, civic initiatives and much more.

-ALDA was established in 1999 at the initiative of the Congress of the Council of Europe to promote local democracy and citizens participation in Europe and to coordinate and support the network of Local Democracy Agencies (LDAs), which are selfsustainable, locally registered NGOs acting as promoters of good governance and local selfgovernment.
+Established in 1999 at the initiative of the Congress of the Council of Europe, ALDA aims to promote local democracy and citizens' participation in Europe.
+It also coordinates and supports the network of Local Democracy Agencies (LDAs), which are selfsustainable, locally registered NGOs acting as promoters of good governance and local selfgovernment.

 countries

+projects

+members

+LDAs

 years

-280

-members

-500

-projects

-15 LDAs

 MISSION STATEMENT

 ALDA works with and for local resilient communities, to address future challenges from a democratic, environmental, social and economic point of view.
 Democracy and citizens' engagement are and will be key factors for unlocking positive and constructive proposals for the future and ALDA, together with its members and partners, is at the centre of concrete proposals and activator of positive changes.
 Through the analysis of the past and its capitalization, reflecting on what has been achieved so far, our ambition is not only to overcome the crisis but to gain relevance and importance at the global level.

+ALDA VISION

-ALDA VISION ALDA - the European Association for Local Democracy - aims at strengthening a worldwide global alliance of local and regional authorities and civil society actors working together in local communities, in order to make them more resilient, socially and economically successful, more inclusive, sustainable and fair.
-Participatory democracy at the local level is key for the improvement of the life of citizens and for achieving universal Sustainable Development Goals.
-ALDA IN UKRAINE Since 2014, ALDA has been actively involved in Ukraine, relying on its two operational partners - LDA Dnipro and LDA Mariupol.
+ALDA - the European Association for Local Democracy - aims to strengthen a global alliance of local and regional authorities and civil society actors working collaboratively in local communities.
+The goal is to make these communities more resilient, socially and economically successful, inclusive, sustainable, and fair.
+Participatory democracy at the local level is crucial for improving the lives of citizens and achieving the universal Sustainable Development Goals.

+ALDA IN UKRAINE

+Since 2014, ALDA has been actively involved in Ukraine, relying on its two operational partners - LDA Dnipro and LDA Mariupol.
 ALDA actions in Ukraine are implemented by the Ukraine Task Force comprising teams based in Kyiv, Brussels, Wroclaw, Chisinau, and Vicenza.

 Most of its activities focused on Ukraine's involvement in ALDA's transnational cooperation projects on good governance, civic participation, training, and capacity building for local authorities.
 Amongst the projects ALDA implemented in Ukraine:

+GROWING STEPS

-GROWING STEPS 2014, funded by European Commission: Youth in Action program;
+2014, funded by European Commission: Youth in Action program;

+CHOICE

-CHOICE Cultural Heritage: Opportunity for Improving Civic Engagement, 2015-2017, funded by the European Commission, Neighbourhood Civil Society Facility; EUR 873.000;
+Cultural Heritage: Opportunity for Improving Civic Engagement, 2015-2017, funded by the European Commission, Neighbourhood Civil Society Facility; EUR 873.000;

-Update on Reform Update on Public Administration and Local Governments reform in EaP, 2016, funded by Eastern Partnership Civil Society Forum, EUR 17.450,00;
+Update on Reform

+Update on Public Administration and Local Governments reform in EaP, 2016, funded by Eastern Partnership Civil Society Forum, EUR 17.450,00;

-BET on Democracy (Building and Enhancing networking for Democracy) funded by the National Endowment for Democracy, 2016-2017, EUR 39.240;
+BET on Democracy

+(Building and Enhancing networking for Democracy) funded by the National Endowment for Democracy, 2016-2017, EUR 39.240;